Category: God is looking out

 •

 I was recently watching an episode of Better Together on TBN.
-One of the ladies, Sheila Walsh, was sharing her story of being pregnant, going in for a checkup at 20 weeks, and being told that her son was “incompatible with life.”
+One of the co-hosts, Sheila Walsh, was sharing her story of being pregnant, going in for a checkup at 20 weeks, and being told that her son was “incompatible with life.”
 My heart broke as I heard her story!…

 -